yastrov/py-hasher/README.md

 ## P.S.

-Sorry, that my English is not well.
+Sorry, my English is not well.